The next evolution

 The rest of those cells are other tiny lifeforms – very distant cousins that sprang from Luca’s same root.
 It's a connection they can use to communicate.
 The microbes in your gut whisper to your brain, shaping your mood, immunity, and even how you think.

-They could also be important for cancer treatment.
-Dr Pippa Corey at Addenbrookes Hospital in Cambridge and Dr Trevor Lawley, from the company Microbiotica are developing capsules packed with microbes that can tell the immune system how to take on skin cancer
+The link between microbes and immunity could be important for cancer treatment.
+Dr Pippa Corey at Addenbrooke's Hospital in Cambridge and Dr Trevor Lawley from the company Microbiotica are developing capsules packed with microbes to help the immune system respond to skin cancer

-Viruses have a new role to play, too.
-Scientists are starting to use them as a type of ‘Trojan horse’ to sneak inside cancer cells and destroy them from the inside.
+Viruses have a role to play, too.
+Other scientists are starting to use them as a type of ‘Trojan horse’ to sneak inside cancer cells and destroy them from the inside.

-Credit: Lisa Kelly/Feng Lab at the University of Edinburgh
+Immune cells interacting with skin in a lab model.
+Credit: Isabel Ribiero Bravo/Feng Lab at the University of Edinburgh

-Credit: Lisa Kelly/Feng Lab at the University of Edinburgh
+Immune cells interacting with skin in a lab model.
+Credit: Isabel Ribiero Bravo/Feng Lab at the University of Edinburgh

 Evolution turned upside-down

-Because life is so interconnected, clues about the ways our cells work can emerge in the most unexpected places.
+Because life is so interconnected, clues about the ways our cells work can hide in the most unexpected places.

 The side-blotched lizards of California’s Mojave Desert look different depending on where you find them.
 If you spook one that lives in the sands towards the black slopes of the Pisgah volcano, you might see its skin darken.

-If that same lizard went back down into the dust, the colour change would reverse.
+If that same lizard went back down into the dust, the colour change would reverse, as it would for a chameleon.
 But something much stranger would happen if it stayed put.
 When one of these lizards settles on the volcano’s hardened lava flow, its darkened skin begins to wrap itself into its offspring’s DNA.

 Mutations haven’t driven this change so much as signed it off.
 From a Darwinian perspective, that’s backwards.